ghgemmer/Halloween/README.md

 * relay_device - Derived from base_device to implement the relay functionality
 * servo_device - Derived from base_device and PWMServoNew to implement the servo functionality
 * servo_filter - This class supports providing a filtered servo degree settings output based on the servo degree settings input given to it, and the filtering parameters setup to it.
+It is used to limit transitions when the servo is told to move faster than it can.

 ## Newly Developed and Modified Libraries